chancesmith/chance-smith-gatsby-blog/content/blog/fast-enough/index.md

 Use the slow times to try something small and new.
 Try a [rapid prototype](/rapid-prototyping-framework), from last week’s post.
 You can try something small, a bite-size trial to either learn or responsibly fail.

 If you fail, it’s okay.
 You can burn this little experiment to the ground.
 Build, try, and move on.

+## The point is

+Get feedback from your team.
+Try something challenging. experiment with something small.

+if you do one or all of these, you’ll have more information to make better decisions.
+You’ll then have more information to know what the right pace is for you and your team.